gborghesan/latex_notes/README.md

 This is for figures that have been maede in inkscape; there are 2 options:

-One option is to save directly from inkscape as tex (\textit{LaTeX with PSTricks extensions}) and include the files.
+One option is to save directly from inkscape as tex (`LaTeX with PSTricks extensions`) and include the files.

 Another option is to save as pdf, with the text saved as latex, as show in the following figure.